ivan7237d/pipe-function/.github/README.md

 The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would go against "only one way to do it".

+> :bulb: TIP
+>
+> At any point in the pipeline, you can insert the `log` function from [1log](https://github.com/ivan7237d/1log) library to log piped values.

 ## Objects, arrays, maps and sets

 The library includes non-mutating functions for working with [objects](https://github.com/ivan7237d/antiutils/tree/master/src/internal/object), [arrays](https://github.com/ivan7237d/antiutils/tree/master/src/internal/array), [maps](https://github.com/ivan7237d/antiutils/tree/master/src/internal/map), and [sets](https://github.com/ivan7237d/antiutils/tree/master/src/internal/set).